Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Late Stage

+\begin{proof}[Proof Outline for Proposition~\ref{cor:thm:ucb-best-match}.]
+We outline how the proof proceeds here for a single queue, to lay bare the central arguments.
+The full proof for Theorem \ref{thm:ucb-best-match-multiq}, which is a generalization of Proposition~\ref{cor:thm:ucb-best-match} for the setting of multiple queues, is provided in Section~\ref{sec:proofs-ub}.

-\begin{proof}[Outline for Theorem~\ref{thm:ucb-best-match}] As mentioned earlier, the central idea in the proof is that the sample-path queue-regret is at most zero at the beginning of regenerative cycles, i.e., instants at which the queue becomes empty.
+As mentioned earlier, the central idea in the proof is that the sample-path queue-regret is at most zero at the beginning of regenerative cycles, i.e., instants at which the queue becomes empty.
 The proof consists of two main parts -- one which gives a high probability result on the number of sub-optimal schedules in the exploit phase in the late stage, and the other which shows that at any time, the beginning of the current regenerative cycle is not very far in time.

-The former part is proved in lemma~\ref{lem:exploit-ub}, where we make use of the structured exploration component of Q-ThS to show that all the links, including the sub-optimal ones, are sampled a sufficiently large number of times to give a good estimate of the link rates.
-This in turn ensures that the algorithm schedules the correct link in the exploit phase in the late stages with high probability.
+The former part is proved in Lemma~\ref{lem:exploit-ub}, where we make use of the forced exploration component of Q-UCB and Q-ThS to show that all the links, including the sub-optimal ones, are sampled a sufficiently large number of times to give a good estimate of the service probabilities.
+This in turn ensures that the algorithm schedules the correct links in the exploit phase in the late stages with high probability.

-For the latter part, we prove a high probability bound on the last time instant when the queue was zero (which is the beginning of the current regenerative cycle) in lemma~\ref{lem:busy-period-ub2}.
+For the latter part, we prove a high probability bound on the last time instant when the queue was zero (which is the beginning of the current regenerative cycle) in Lemma~\ref{lem:busy-period-ub2}.
 Here, we make use of a recursive argument to obtain a tight bound.
-More specifically, we first use a coarse high probability upper bound on the queue-length (lemma~\ref{lem:ub-queue1}) to get a first cut bound on the beginning of the regenerative cycle (lemma~\ref{lem:busy-period-ub1}).
-This bound on the regenerative cycle-length is then recursively used to obtain tighter bounds on the queue-length, and in turn, the start of the current regenerative cycle (lemmas~\ref{lem:ub-queue2} and \ref{lem:busy-period-ub2} respectively).
+More specifically, we first use a coarse high probability upper bound on the queue-length (Lemma~\ref{lem:ub-queue1}) to get a first cut bound on the beginning of the regenerative cycle (Lemma~\ref{lem:busy-period-ub1}).
+This bound on the regenerative cycle-length is then recursively used to obtain tighter bounds on the queue-length, and in turn, the start of the current regenerative cycle (Lemmas~\ref{lem:ub-queue2} and \ref{lem:busy-period-ub2} respectively).

-The proof of the theorem proceeds by combining the two parts above to show that the main contribution to the queue-regret comes from the structured exploration component in the current regenerative cycle, which gives the stated result. \end{proof}
+The proof proceeds by combining the two parts above to show that the main contribution to the queue-regret comes from the forced exploration component in the current regenerative cycle, which gives the stated result. \end{proof}